-Join Lisa Bock for an in-depth discussion in this video Modifying browser settings, part of Foundations of IT Security: Core Concepts.
+Join Lisa Bock for an in-depth discussion in this video Modifying browser settings, part of IT Security Foundations: Core Concepts.

 - A web browser is the graphical user interface to the Internet.
 A web browser supports obtaining information in a wide variety of formats from viewing content on a webpage to emailing, watching video, chatting, and playing games.
 It is the portal to the outside world and steps should be taken to ensure safe browsing.
 Internet Explorer is installed by default on a Windows operating system, and like most browsers can be configured to provide another layer of security such as deciding if you want to allow cookies, how and when sites can use your location information, and blocking unwanted popups.